-Identifies the type of a document.
+Identifies the type of an e-Document defined by papiNet.

 This item is restricted to the following list.

 Agreement

 A legally binding exchange of promises between parties that the law will enforce.

 Approximate

 An Invoice that is created to record ownership transfer without the material physically being moved.
 Typically what occurs is that the buyer has agreed to take ownership of the item at a certain point in time but has not arranged for transportation.
 Approximate invoices are invoices that are claiming payment.